 With regards to debt management, there really are no quick wins or magic solutions but taking steps to address this issue will take you in a positive direction towards your goal.

 It can be tempting to avoid checking your bank account or statements, but simply ignoring the problem and hoping it will go away is not the solution.
 Yes, it may be stressful and unsettling to think about, but if you focus on how much lighter and relaxed you will feel at the end of it, this may be motivation enough to keep you moving forward.

 Here are some actions steps you can take to start rectifying your debt problems with the aim of reducing your stress in the process.

 Before you can seek support and solutions, the very first thing you need to do is take stock of where you are now.
-Compiling a spreadsheet of all your debt, this includes all amounts, regardless of if they seem insignificant in comparison to larger debts.
+Compiling a spreadsheet of all your debt, includes all amounts, regardless of if they seem insignificant in comparison to larger debts.

 To do this thoroughly, you will need to get all your credit statements/reports as this will be the most accurate source for determining the exact amount of debt.
 Then, simply list the source of the debt, how much you owe and make note of any specific repayment terms.